spapas/spapas.github.io/content/django-cbv-tutorial.rst

 * creating a form class (if one is not provided) by the configured model / queryset
 * overrides the ``form_valid`` in order to save the object instance of the form
 * fixes ``get_success_url`` to redirect to the saved object's absolute_url when the object is saved
-* pass the object instance to the form
+* pass the current object (if it has one - CreateView does not for example) to the form as the ``instance`` attribute

 The UpdateView_ class is almost identical to the ``CreateView`` - the only difference is that ``UpdateView`` inherits from ``BaseUpdateView`` (and ``SingleObjectTemplateResponseMixin``) instead